 Import and Export Through Courier

-The facility of imports and exports by courier mode is permitted to those courier companies that are registered under Customs.
-These courier companies are called ‘Authorized Couriers’.
-The courier parcels are normally carried by cargo/ passenger aircraft.
-On the case of clearance through Land Customs Stations (LCS), another transport mode is used.
+The facility of imports and exports by courier mode is permitted to those courier companies registered under Customs.
+These courier companies are called ‘Authorized Couriers.’
+The courier parcels are usually carried by cargo/ passenger aircraft.
+In the case of clearance through Land Customs Stations (LCS), another transport mode is used.
 Both are permitted to file the Courier Import Manifest.
-The facility of courier clearance under manual mode is available at customs airports in Mumbai, Delhi, Chennai, Calcutta, Bangalore, Hyderabad, Ahmedabad, Jaipur, Cochin, Coimbatore, Trivandrum and Land Customs Stations at Gojadanga and Petrapole.
-The courier clearances of the electronic mode of Customs clearance is soon set to be made operational at Delhi and Mumbai airports.
+The facility of courier clearance under manual mode is available at customs airports in Mumbai, Delhi, Chennai, Calcutta, Bangalore, Hyderabad, Ahmedabad, Jaipur, Cochin, Coimbatore, Trivandrum, and Land Customs Stations at Gojadanga, and Petrapole.
+The courier clearances of the electronic mode of Customs clearance are soon set to be operational at Delhi and Mumbai airports.

 Categories of Goods Allowed Import Through Courier

-Except for certain categories, all goods can be imported using the courier mode.
-The exclusion of certain types of goods is done based on the fact that these require specific conditions that have to be fulfilled under any other Act or rule or regulations like testing of samples etc. on reference to the relevant authorities or experts before their clearance.
-In certain cases, due to additional compliance requirements, the assessment and clearance process takes time.
-These goods that are not eligible under this scheme, which envisages Customs clearance on a fast track basis.
+Except for specific categories, all goods can be imported using the courier mode.
+The exclusion of certain types of goods is done based on the fact that they require specific conditions that must be fulfilled under any other Act or rule, or regulation, like testing of samples, etc., on reference to the relevant authorities or experts before their clearance.
+In some instances, due to additional compliance requirements, the assessment and clearance process takes time.
+These goods are not eligible under this scheme, which envisages Customs clearance on a fast-track basis.
 Moreover, air terminals and LCS are not equipped to handle certain goods.
-The following categories of goods are not permitted to be imported through courier mode.
+The following categories of goods cannot be imported through courier mode.